Xometrics/iniset/README.md

 ![SnakeGame-MachineLearningGIF](https://user-images.githubusercontent.com/42211866/71905634-8a821f80-3136-11ea-8792-7896339eda18.gif)

 ## Challenges
-- The most challenging part of this project was to build a metho
+- The most challenging part of this project was to build a method to learn from it's mistake and not take the same move from the next time.
+-